-This enables us to compute precisely the lower degree terms of the Spence-Kummer equation in both complex and $\ell$-adic Galois cases, where we follow the computational method devised by Nakamura-Wojtkowiak \cite[Proposition 5.11]{NW12} plugging Zagier's tensor criterion into the language of fundamental groups \cite[Theorem~5.7]{NW12}.
-In the course of our procedure are also obtained as byproducts the dilogarithm functional equations of Schaeffer's, Kummer's, and Hill's types entried by (a,b,c-$\bC$) and (a,b,c-$\ell$) of TABLE \ref{funcs}.
-These equations will be used to decrease ${Li}_2$-terms to derive Spence-Kummer's equations (d-$\bC$), (d-$\ell$).
+This enables us to precisely compute the lower-degree terms of the Spence--Kummer equation in both the complex case and the $\ell$-adic Galois case, where we follow the computational method devised by Nakamura and Wojtkowiak \cite[Proposition 5.11]{NW12}, incorporating Zagier's tensor criterion into the language of fundamental groups \cite[Theorem~5.7]{NW12}.
+During our procedure, the dilogarithm functional equations of Schaeffer, Kummer, and Hill types, denoted by (a,b,c-$\bC$) and (a,b,c-$\ell$) in TABLE \ref{funcs}, are also obtained as byproducts.
+These equations are used to reduce the ${Li}_2$ terms to derive Spence--Kummer equations (d-$\bC$) and (d-$\ell$).

-\tabcolsep = 0.5cm
+{ \tabcolsep = 0.5cm